Martendo1/Access-list-controls-/README.md

 This project demonstrates how to implement Access Control Lists (ACLs) on a segmented network using VLANs and Router-on-a-Stick.

+# OVERVIEW
+This project is about controlling who can access what inside a network using Cisko Packet Tracer ACLs (Acess Control Lists)
+My network includes
+.
+Teaches PCs
+.
+Student PCs
+.
+Admin PCs
+.
+A router connecting the VLANS/Subnets
+.
+A switch providing access to each VLAN

 ## Network Structure
 	•	VLAN 10 – Teachers
 	•	VLAN 20 – Students